 The design of the gravel embankment was carried out by Aurecon.
 The overall design of the gravel embankments are discussed in "Prestons Road Subdivision, Detailed Geotechnical Design Report", Revision 2, dated 12 July 2012 and "Prestons South Subdivision, Resource Consent Geotechnical Report", Revision 1, dated 6 June 2013.
+Subsequent analyses was carried out in November 2013.
 The purpose of the gravel embankment is to remove the liquefiable soils adjacent to the pond, as lateral spreading requires a continuous liquefiable layer extending through to the pond edge.